Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

 \section{Analysis of contagion dynamics}

-As discussed above, coordination games and utility-based games fall into two different classes of network games in terms of the characteristics of pure strategies.
-The best strategy in the former class is characterized by a fractional-threshold rule, while that in the latter is given by an absolute-threshold rule.
-In this section, we show how the contagion dynamics in these two classes of games can be analyzed.
+As discussed above, \addr{the best pure strategies in the two types of games fall into two different classes: fractional and absolute threshold rules}.
+In this section, we show how the contagion dynamics in these two classes of games can be analyzed within a unified framework.

-To study the dynamics of cascading behavior in an analytically tractable and intuitive manner, we employ a message-passing approach.
-Approximation methods based on the message-passing approach have been extensively used in network science to study a wide variety of dynamical processes on networks, such as contagion of bank defaults, information cascades, and spreading of infectious diseases~\citep{gleeson2013binary,Nematzadeh2014,Brummitt2015PRE,hurd2016Book}.
-Below we present a message-passing equation that allows us to describe the dynamics of contagion in both classes of network games.
-We further propose analytical conditions with which we can identify under what circumstances a global cascade can take place.